What components are required for temperature monitoring?

-Yes, CORIS offers a complete warranty with immediate replacement of all failed hardware components for the term of the license agreement or three years, whichever is longer.
+Yes, CORIS offers a complete warranty with immediate replacement of all failed hardware components for the term of the service agreement or three years, whichever is longer.

 Do we need a dedicated server or other computer for the CORIS system?

-No, the system is cloud-based, so there is no local computer or server.
-This means your lab does not have to operate a computer, secure it, maintain it, back it up or update any application software.
+No, the CORIS system is cloud-based, so there is no local computer or server.
+This means your lab does not have to operate a computer, secure it, maintain it, back it up, or update any server or application software.